leipzig/SandwichesWithSnakemake/README.md

 *  Set variables to specify actual file targets

 In Snakemake (but not Make) you have to write a pseudo-rule that uses the variable as input.

+How can we derive targets from existing source files?

+Snakemake is Python, so we can simply use Python's `glob` function to read a directory contents and then transform the names to targets